 The Solarflare enabled libpcap library solar_libpcap allows existing applications that are dynamically linked with the standard libpcap to be accelerated and gain SolarCapture functionality.
 Recompilation is not required.

-The solar_libpcap library is supported in SolarCapture Live, Pro and AOE SolarCapture Pro.
-After installing the SolarCapture Live RPM, the library is located in the following directory:
+The solar_libpcap library is supported in SolarCapture Pro.
+The library is located in the following directory:

-/usr/lib64/solar capture/libpcap
+/usr/lib64/solar_capture/libpcap

 10.2 Usage